ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 > A Patching policy, covering all ICT systems including Operating System and applications, to reduce the risk from known vulnerabilities is included in the requirements of any codes of connection, multilateral or bilateral international agreements and community or shared services security policies to which they are signatories (for example Government Secure Intranet - GSi).

-The patching policy is covered in [IT Security – Technical Controls Policy][tcp] where this document set outs the MoJ standard for its implementation.
+The patching policy is covered in [IT Security – Technical Controls Policy][tcp] where this document set outs the MOJ standard for its implementation.

 Though patches and service packs are the primary method of fixing security vulnerabilities in an ICT system they can also pose a risk as they may introduce new vulnerabilities or affect the usability of that system.

-This document outlines the MoJ standard for how to test and apply security patches and details on how the status of security patching will be monitored, measured and reported on.
+This document outlines the MOJ standard for how to test and apply security patches and details on how the status of security patching will be monitored, measured and reported on.

 ## Scope

-This standard is concerned with the identification and ranking of security vulnerabilities across all MoJ ICT systems including ICT systems hosted by third party suppliers on behalf of the MoJ.
+This standard is concerned with the identification and ranking of security vulnerabilities across all MOJ ICT systems including ICT systems hosted by third party suppliers on behalf of the MOJ.

-This standard applies to all interim software releases (e.g. software patches, service packs and firmware upgrades) released to address a security vulnerability in all operating systems, hardware devices (such as routers and firewalls) and software applications which are in operation use in any MoJ ICT System.
+This standard applies to all interim software releases (e.g. software patches, service packs and firmware upgrades) released to address a security vulnerability in all operating systems, hardware devices (such as routers and firewalls) and software applications which are in operation use in any MOJ ICT System.

 ## Objectives

-Patch management is a combination of people, technology and, processes to control the release of routine, critical and emergency software updates in a manner that maximises the assurance pertaining to the Confidentiality, Integrity and Availability of MoJ ICT systems.
-The MoJ's IT Security – Patch Management Standard adheres to the following principles:
+Patch management is a combination of people, technology and, processes to control the release of routine, critical and emergency software updates in a manner that maximises the assurance pertaining to the Confidentiality, Integrity and Availability of MOJ ICT systems.
+The MOJ's IT Security – Patch Management Standard adheres to the following principles:

 *   Business Continuity;
 *   Consistency;